landeanalysis-commits/LandeAnalyse/DNS_VISUAL_GUIDE.md

 - They all point to GitHub's data centers

 **CNAME Record (www subdomain):**
-- This tells DNS: "When someone visits www.landeanalyse.no, use the same server as landeanalyse.no"
+- This tells DNS: "When someone visits www.landeanalyse.no, send them to GitHub Pages"
-- Saves you from adding 4 more A records
+- **Important:** Must point directly to `hgrfrdk.github.io`, NOT to `landeanalyse.no`
-- Only one CNAME needed
+- If you point www to the apex domain, GitHub cannot issue SSL certificates for both domains

 ---